How to Grow Lavender: The Complete Guide

 Called “English” lavender because it proliferates in the English climate, this plant’s main requirements are lots of sun and good drainage.
 It is not fussy about soil, and its presence lures bees, butterflies, and pollinators to the garden.
 Plant lavender along a walkway or near a seating area.

-Interestingly, the name lavender comes from the Latin root lavare, which means “to wash,” because it was used in baths to purify the body and spirit.
-Today, it’s often used in soaps and shampoos.
+Interestingly, the name lavender comes from the Latin root lavare, which means “to wash.”
+Lavender was used in baths to purify the body and spirit, and today, it’s often used in soaps and shampoos.

 In addition, lavender has proven medicinal uses.
 When the essential oils are inhaled, lavender has calming properties that reduce anxiety; it’s also a gentle sedative for insomnia.
 In ancient times, lavender flowers were sewn into sachets to aid with sleeplessness.